lnxjedi/gopherbot/README.md

 You'll need to edit the example config and at least set a correct SlackToken (obtainable from https://yourteam.slack.com/services/new/bot), but you should probably add your username to AdminUsers to enable e.g. the `reload` command.

 ### Configuring plugins
 The 'bot administrator can override default plugin configuration by putting a new `<pluginname>.yaml` file in conf/plugins subdirectory of the local config dir.
 Top-level settings in this file will override the default configuration for a plugin.
-Note that if you override **Help**, **CommandMatches** or any other multi-part section, you should probably start by copying the entire section from the default config, as your settings will override the entire section.
+Note that if you override **Help**, **CommandMatchers** or any other multi-part section, you should probably start by copying the entire section from the default config, as your settings will override the entire section.

 See `example.gopherbot/conf/plugins/example.yaml` for a full example of a plugin configuration file.